HYF-Class21/agile-development-group2-hyf-redesign/planning/development-strategy.md

 - [ ] links are presented in grey color,with underline hover effects with color blue for first six and 1 with blue color background with white texts.

-## Program of the course
+## 3. Program of the course and an image

-- This user story is developed on branch `Our program`.
+- This user story is developed on branch `our-program`.
 - This branch is merged to `master` branch after completion.

 > As a user I need description of the program and by the end of the description
-> i need to see a link which will lead to another page.
+> and an image aside of the description.
+I need to see a link which will lead to
+> another page.

 ### It's HTML

-Should have a heading "OUR PROGRAM" and paragraph with description of the course.
+Should have a heading "OUR PROGRAM" and paragraph with description of the course then an image by the side of the description.

 ### It's CSS

 Should have blue color with bold pattern for the heading and grey with some blue coloured letters in the paragraph.

-## An image

-- This user story is developed on branch `image`.
-- This branch is merged to `master` branch after completion.

-- [ ] There should be an image next to program of the course.

-### It's HTML

-- [ ] Image should be inside a section should spread out horizontally with the even distance between them

-### It's CSS

-- [ ]

-## success stories
+## 4. success stories

-- This user story is developed on branch `sucess-stories`.
+- This user story is developed on branch `success-stories`.
 - This branch is merged to `master` branch after completion.

 > some stories from the passed out students.